-Docherty, S.E. and Kowalski, B. (eds.)
-Let my people go: the reception of Exodus motifs in Jewish and Christian literature.
-Themes in Biblical Narrative Series.
-Leiden: Brill (in preparation)
+Kowalski, B. and Docherty, S.E. (eds.)
+(2021) Let my people go: the reception of Exodus motifs in Jewish and Christian literature.
+Themes in Biblical Narrative Series 30.
+Leiden: Brill.

 Docherty, S.E.
 (2004) ‘Joseph and Aseneth: rewritten bible or narrative expansion?’
 Journal for the Study of Judaism 35, pp. 27-48.